MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/reference.md

 <!-- ------------------------------ -->
-#### Change thread context
+#### Change the thread context

 When working with web workers or service workers, click on a context listed in the **Threads** pane to switch to that context.
-The blue arrow icon represents which context is currently selected.
+The blue arrow icon represents which context is currently selected:

 ![The Threads pane](./reference-images/threads.png)